Skip to content

 codeAction/resolve no

-codeLens yes resolveProvider = false yes
+codeLens yes resolveProvider = true yes

 codeLens/resolve yes